 In Unit 3, students apply their knowledge about plants and pollinators to help one important pollinator: butterflies.
 Building on knowledge from Modules 3–4, students read about how planting wildflowers helps butterflies.
 For their performance task, students are invited to take action by creating a wildflower seed packet to then give a visitor at the Celebration of Learning.
 This performance task includes a high-quality colored pencil drawing of a butterfly and a short opinion piece about why it is important to help butterflies (W.2.1, W.2.2, W.2.5, W.2.6, W.2.7, W.2.8).
 In this unit, students engage in a routine of oral and written reflection and share a formal reflection on their work and learning throughout Module 4 in small groups at the end of the unit.
 As a culmination of the work of Module 4, students write letters inviting community and family members to a Celebration of Learning, where they share their reflections and give their seed packets to a guest.

 Recall that EL Education believes that high-quality work is a reflection and result of the high expectations teachers have for all students.
 Thus, it is a means to excellence and equity.
-The performance task for this module allows for students to create high-quality work based on their deep knowledge of trees.
+The performance task for this module allows for students to create high-quality work based on their deep knowledge of pollinators.
 Using the literacy skills built throughout the school year; knowledge built in Modules 3–4; and cycles of drafting, critique, and revision, students are able to create a high-quality product that showcases their learning for the year.
 Unit 3 of this module supports this work for the performance task with both the design of its lessons and the use of optional flex days.
 Refer to the Performance Task Overview and Unit 3 Overview for additional information.